 New Columbia Statehood Referendum set for November

 The DC Council approved the DC Statehood ballot initiative (to be voted on by DC voters on November 8) at its final legislative meeting on July 12.
 The ballot language asks voters to approve 4 items: "(1) agree that the District should be admitted to the union as the State of New Columbia; (2) approve a Constitution of the State of New Columbia to be approved by the Council; (3) approve the State of New Columbia's boundaries, as adopted by the New Columbia Statehood Commission on June 13, 2016; and (4) agree that the State of New Columbia shall guarantee an elected representative form of government."
-The Council will hold hearings on the bill, and will consider DC Council amendments to the New Columbia constitution, when it returns from recess in the fall.
+The Council will hold hearings on the bill on September 27 and October 6, and will be considering amendments to the New Columbia constitution.

 Check out our 51st State Song!

 First, take a look at the video at the top right.
 Here you will see our new 51st State Song, inspired by Last Week Tonight Host and Former Daily Show Correspondent John Oliver, who devoted an episode to the absurdity of the political status of the residents of the District of Columbia.
 See the full Last Week Tonight clip here (and note that some of this late night HBO language may not be suitable for young kids).
 We decided to turn Mr. Oliver's new and improved "50 States Song" into a proper 51st State Song.
 To see the revised lyrics, please click here.
 The New Columbia Admission Act, now in Congress, would allow for the creation of a 51st state without the long, drawn out campaign required for a Constitutional amendment (something DC's tried before).

 DC Statehood Bills in the House and Senate in 2016